stellaround/convert-vue-scoped/README.md

 </div>

 # Introduction
-To address the issue that `vue-scoped` does not support mini-programs in Taro, `convert-vue-scoped` transforms styles with scoped in Vue into dynamically added classes to achieve support for mini-programs.
+To address the issue that `vue-scoped` does not support mini-programs in Taro, `convert-vue-scoped` transforms styles with scoped in Vue into dynamically added classes to achieve support for mini-programs.(Tested h5 and WeChat Mini Programs)

 ## Quick Start